mlcommons/modelbench/README.md

-# modelgauge
+# Model Gauge

-Goal: Make it easy to automatically and uniformly test the behavior of many AI Systems.
+Goal: Make it easy to automatically and uniformly measure the behavior of many AI Systems.

 > [!WARNING]
 > This repo is still in **beta** with a planned full release in Fall 2024.
 Until then we reserve the right to make backward incompatible changes as needed.